aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 ## Introduction

-Are you looking for a clear guide on **how to export pdf** from your 3D CAD images using Aspose.CAD for .NET?
-This tutorial walks you through every step, from loading the CAD file to configuring rasterization options and finally generating a PDF that preserves your 3‑D model details.
-By the end, you’ll be able to **save cad as pdf** quickly and reliably.
+If you need to **set PDF page size** while converting a 3‑D CAD drawing to PDF, you’ve come to the right place.
+This tutorial shows you, step by step, how to load a CAD file, configure rasterization options—including custom page dimensions—and generate a high‑fidelity PDF using Aspose.CAD for .NET.
+By the end you’ll be able to **export PDF from CAD**, **save CAD as PDF**, and control every layout detail without installing AutoCAD.

 ## Quick Answers
-- **What does “how to export pdf” mean?** Converting a CAD drawing into a PDF document that can be viewed on any platform.
+- **What does “export PDF from CAD” mean?** It converts a CAD drawing (DWG, DXF, DGN, etc.) into a PDF that can be opened on any device.
-- **Which library handles the conversion?** Aspose.CAD for .NET provides rasterization and PDF export capabilities.
+- **Which library performs the conversion?** Aspose.CAD for .NET provides rasterization and PDF export without external dependencies.
-- **Do I need a license?** A temporary or full license is required for production use; a free trial is available.
+- **Do I need a license?** A temporary or full license is required for production; a free trial is available.
-- **Can I customize page size?** Yes – you can set `PageWidth` and `PageHeight` in the rasterization options.
+- **Can I set custom page dimensions?** Yes—use `PageWidth` and `PageHeight` in `RasterizationOptions`.
-- **Is 3‑D geometry preserved?** The 3‑D entities are rasterized; you can enable `TypeOfEntities.Entities3D` for full 3‑D support.
+- **Will 3‑D geometry be retained?** The 3‑D entities are rasterized; enable `TypeOfEntities.Entities3D` for full 3‑D support.

-## What is “how to export pdf” in the context of CAD?
+## What is “export PDF” in the context of CAD?

-Exporting PDF from CAD means taking a CAD drawing (DWG, DXF, DGN, etc.) and converting it into a PDF file.
-The PDF can contain vector graphics, rasterized 3‑D views, and page layout information, making it easy to share with stakeholders who don’t have CAD software.
+Exporting PDF from CAD means taking a CAD drawing (DWG, DXF, DGN, etc.) and converting it into a PDF file that can contain vector graphics, rasterized 3‑D views, and precise page layout information, making it easy to share with anyone who does not have CAD software.

 ## Why use Aspose.CAD to export PDF?

-- **No external dependencies** – works purely in .NET without needing AutoCAD.
-- **High fidelity** – retains line weights, colors, and optional 3‑D entity rendering.
-- **Full control** – you decide page dimensions, layouts, and rasterization quality.
-- **Cross‑platform** – generated PDFs can be opened on any device.
+Aspose.CAD lets you **set PDF page size** and export PDFs entirely in managed .NET code.
+It supports over 50 CAD formats, processes files up to 2 GB without loading the whole document into memory, and preserves line weights, colors, and optional 3‑D entity rendering with a rasterization DPI of up to 1200.
+The library runs on Windows, Linux, and macOS, so the generated PDFs work on any platform.

 ## Prerequisites

-Before diving in, ensure you have:

 - **Aspose.CAD for .NET** installed.
 Download it from the [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).
-- **A folder** containing the CAD files you want to convert.
-Note the full path (e.g., `C:\CAD\`).
+- A folder containing the CAD files you want to convert (e.g., `C:\CAD\`).
+- .NET 6.0 or later (or .NET Framework 4.7.2).

 ## Import Namespaces

-In your .NET project, import the necessary namespaces for working with Aspose.CAD.
-Add the following lines to the top of your code file:
+`using` statements import the Aspose.CAD namespaces needed to work with rasterization and PDF options.

 ```csharp
 using System;